Fimoker/gencg_f2301/day6.md

 # Day 06
 ## Introduction
-Topic of the fourth day is "Pixels".
+Topic of the sixth day is "Pixels".

 ## Concept
 I wanted to create some sort of bug like in this (example)[wwww].
 However, I had no prior experience in pixel manipulation, except for some knowledge gained from using Photoshop.
 With a rough idea of what might be technically possible, I documented my progress through this photo series: